monfera/farris/README.md

 ## Workflow

-* `npm run build` - Build task that generates both minified and non-minified scripts
+* `npm run build` - build task that generate a minified and a non-minified script
-* `npm run build:prod` - Build task that generate a minified script
+* `npm run build:prod` - build task that generate a production bundle
-* `npm run build:dev` - Build task that generate a non-minified script
+* `npm run build:dev` - build task that generate a development bundle
-* `npm run lint:src` - Lint the source
+* `npm run lint:src` - lint the source
-* `npm run lint:tests` - Lint the unit tests
+* `npm run lint:tests` - lint the unit tests
-* `npm run clean` - Remove the coverage report - and the *dist* folder
+* `npm run clean` - remove the coverage report - and the *dist* folder
-* `npm run server:cov` - Run Isparta, a code coverage tool
+* `npm run server:cov` - run Isparta, a code coverage tool
-* `npm run test` - Runs unit tests for both server and the browser.
+* `npm run test` - runs unit tests for both node and the browser.
 With Karma as the test runner
-* `npm run test:browser` - Runs the unit tests for browser
+* `npm run test:browser` - runs the unit tests for browser
-* `npm run test:chrome` - Runs the unit tests for browser with Chrome
+* `npm run test:chrome` - runs the unit tests for browser with Chrome
-* `npm run test:node` - Runs the unit tests on the server
+* `npm run test:node` - runs the unit tests in the node environment
-* `npm run test:all` - Runs all unit tests
+* `npm run test:all` - runs all unit tests
-* `npm run watch:node` - Run all unit tests for server and watch files for changes
+* `npm run watch:node` - run all unit tests for server and watch files for changes
-* `npm run watch:browser` - Run all unit tests for browser and watch files for changes
+* `npm run watch:browser` - run all unit tests for browser and watch files for changes
-* `npm run watch:chrome` - Run all unit tests for browser with Chrome and watch files for changes
+* `npm run watch:chrome` - run all unit tests for browser with Chrome and watch files for changes
-* `npm run dependencies:check` - Check for latest dependencies
+* `npm run dependencies:check` - shows a list over dependencies with a higher version number then the current one - if any
-* `npm run dependencies:upgrade` - Upgrade latest dependencies
+* `npm run dependencies:upgrade` - automatically upgrade all devDependencies & dependencies, and update package.json

 ## Testing environment